python-discord/site/pydis_site/README.md

     that we encounter an internal server error.

+Note that for both `static` and `templates`, we are not using the default Django directory structure which puts these directories in a directory per app (in our case, this would for example be ``pydis_site/apps/content/static/``).

 We also have a few files in here that are relevant or useful in large parts of the website: